The Church by the Sea UPDATE

-We are dedicated to preserving and restoring the historic St. Philip's 1894 Church, which is a designated Municipal Heritage building in the Town of Portugal Cove-St. Philip's.
-Our mission is to see this building preserved as a heritage landmark and become a vibrant part of the community.
+We were dedicated to preserving and restoring the historic St. Philip's 1894 Church, which was (and maybe still is) a designated Municipal Heritage building in the Town of Portugal Cove-St. Philip's.
+Our mission was to see this building preserved as a heritage landmark and become a vibrant part of the community.
+Due to the unnecessary demolition by the Parish and Diocese (with a demolition permit granted by the PCSP Town Council), part of our mission now includes the preservation of the memory of the St. Philip's 1894 Heritage Church; to allow its history not to be forgotten.
+And to help prevent other built heritage structures from being unnecessarily destroyed.

 1. SAVE Our Steeple: reattach the toppled steeple to the church tower.